 3. Bjarnarhofn Shark Museum

 The family-run Bjarnarhöfn shark museum is a must-do when on a Snaefellsnes Peninsula Tour!
-In the small quirky museum, visitors can taste some real Icelandic fermented shark.
+In the small quirky museum, visitors can taste some real Icelandic fermented sharks.
 The traditional dish called ‘Hakarl’ is made from the local Greenland shark.

 The small museum exhibits the history of this family business, along with fishing and processing tools used by the family.
 After watching a short video in the museum about the process of fermentation, you can try a cube of Hakarl.
 Even though this national dish of Iceland tastes and smells a bit funny, it’s a must-try!